The following professionals lent their expertise to this article:

 Certified Nursing Assistant (CNA)

-If you are hoping to start your career as a CNA, there are countless programs, both in-person and online, that can help jumpstart your healthcare journey.
+If you are hoping to start your career as a CNA, there are countless programs, both in-person and online, that can help.
 As respected members of a healthcare team, CNAs support registered and practical nurses by performing duties such as dressing, bathing, and transporting patients.
-If you’re considering a career as a CNA, you’ve got a wide range of education and training options available to you.
+They can also find solid positions in a wide range of healthcare facilities.

 Example: State Fair Community College – Nurse Aide